BibliothecaDAO/master-scroll/docs/economics/lords.md

 ### Development Fund

-5% of the Lords is allocated to the first development fund used to build the original game.
+5% of $LORDS is allocated to the first development fund used to build the original game.

 ### Journey Contract